-The websites at cms.law and cms-lawnow.com (our “Websites”) are owned and operated by CMS Legal Services EEIG, for the benefit of all CMS Member Firms and their connected businesses (the “CMS Offices”).
+The websites at cms.law and cms-lawnow.com as well as cms-hs.net (our “Websites”) are owned and operated by CMS Legal Services EEIG, for the benefit of all CMS Member Firms and their connected businesses (the “CMS Offices”).

 Please see the Legal Information page for information about CMS Offices that operate in each country, including information as to the identities and contact details of the relevant entities, or in some cases a link to where contact details can be found.

 CMS Legal Services EEIG is a controller of Personal Information (as defined below) collected on the Websites.
 Where CMS Legal Services EEIG shares Personal Information with the CMS Offices, the CMS Offices are also controllers.
 Please see here for more information on how CMS Legal Services EEIG shares Personal Information collected on the Websites with the CMS Offices.